fantastic001/c4sh-MDB/README.md

 How to use?
 ---------------

+To add new ticket type:

+  add-type ticketname

 To add a ticket just type:

-  register ticket typename
+  register typename

 where typename is type

 to list tickets

-  list tickets
+  list-tickets

 to list types

-  list types
+  list-types

 to verify ticket